 Simple solutions like weather stripping your doors and windows and adding honeycomb shades can significantly improve your home’s comfort and reduce your energy bill for heating and cooling.

 If you want to upgrade your property and prepare it to stand up against a long and cold winter, below, you’ll find several ways to do so without spending a fortune on repairs and maintenance projects.

 Your roof is your home’s first defense against harsh weather conditions.
 It protects you from rain and snow as well as strong winds.
 However, it can only provide this protection if it is in good condition.
 Therefore, you should regularly inspect it for any signs of damage.

-If you want to keep your home safe during the coldest months, we recommend you spend a few minutes inspecting your roof’s parts.
+If you want to keep your home safe during the coldest months, we recommend you inspect your roof’s parts for a few minutes.
 Look for loose shingles or tiles, and pay attention to any areas that might develop leaks.